 Unlike my traditional, make-and-eat salsa recipe, this version calls for peeled tomatoes –all canned salsa recipes do.

 You didn’t think I was going to peel fresh tomatoes with a vegetable peeler, did you?
 Hah, please!
 That’d be a mess and nearly impossible.
-There are two ways to peel tomatoes; boiling them and roasting them.
+There are two ways to peel tomatoes; blanching them in boiling water and roasting them.

 Do you Have to Peel Tomatoes to Can Them?